Contrary to what you might think, your social life finally has the opportunity to flourish after retirement.

-But it can be challenging to find that spark with someone after the age of 50.
+But it can be challenging to find that spark with someone after the age of 50 and figure out the dating rules.
 Start by joining groups that interest you, participating in social activities for older adults, or even volunteering.
 Not only will it improve your chances of meeting a potential partner, but also your social life after retirement.

 Plus, studies show that actively training how to be more intimate enhances more than just your relationship.
 It also improves physical and mental health, life satisfaction, self-esteem, and overall life quality.

 Love is in the air — or at least it can be, with some commitment and effort.

 #6 Reconnect With Old Friends